top of page

 What happens to a "Top 10 Texas Lake" when it is surrounded by industry?
 As a repeat honoree in the Texas Monthly, Lake Nacogdoches is our crown jewel.
 Is our drinking water truly safe from heavy metal leaching?
 With the city water treatment plant located in this project ring, can we trust that a hail storm, tornado, or panel degradation won't release lead and cadmium into the Alazan Bayou, ground water , or tributaries that feed our water supply?

-student safety &
+Solar panel glare threatens student safety & SFA aviation

 Will the daily safety of our SFA student aviators be compromised?
 With the A.L.
 Mangum Jr. airport in such close proximity, can we guarantee that ocular impact (glint and glare) won't blind student pilots during critical takeoff and landing?
 Are we willing to gamble with the lives of young pilots?
 If glare creates even a momentary "yellow after-image" for a student in training, who bears responsibility for a mid-air catastrophe?